Minimum Wage in Ontario: 2025 Current Rates and Exemptions

 Employees who believe they have not received proper minimum wage pay can file a claim with Ontario’s Ministry of Labour within two years.
 Investigations will confirm whether violations occurred.

-For employers found to be non-compliant, consequences can include orders to pay owed wages plus penalties up to $500,000 for corporations.
-These measures enforce minimum wage laws.
+For employers found to be non-compliant, consequences can include orders to pay owed wages plus penalties up to $500,000 for corporations, depending on the statute and the number of prior offences.

 Key Takeaways on Ontario’s Minimum Wage

-• Most employees are covered under the ESA and entitled to the minimum wage.
+• Most employees are covered under the ESA and are entitled to the minimum wage.

 • Specialized rates apply to students, guides, and homeworkers.